zchyde/brooklinebooksmith.com/_drafts/blind-date-with-a-book-roundup.md

 [**The Great Greene Heist**](http://www.brooklinebooksmith-shop.com/book/9780545525534) by: Varian Johnson

-&nbsp; &nbsp; He swore he'd stop with the cons...okay maybe one more...but it's for a good reason!
+&nbsp; &nbsp; He swore he'd stop with the cons…okay maybe one more…but it's for a good reason!

 ---